Tinkerforge/doc/en/source/Hardware/Bricklets/Color_V2.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_color_wavelength_chart_600.jpg

-The Sensor is equipped with color filters for the colors red, green and blue (RGB).
+The sensor is equipped with color filters for the colors red, green and blue (RGB).
 In the chart above the responsivity of the sensor in the given color range is shown.
-Additional to the color information (RGB) a fourth value is measured called "clear value" (C).
+Additional to the color information (RGB) a fourth value called "clear value" (C) is measured.
 This is the sensors value without any color filter.
 Each value of RGB and C is measured as 16bit value.
 From these sensor values the Bricklet computes two additional values: illuminance and color temperature each with 16bit resolution.